 The Board believes that a business built on the principles of good governance is key to our long-term success.
 Our Company complies with the Code of Corporate Governance issued by the Oman Capital Market Authority.
-More details can be found in the Corporate Governance Section of this report.
+More details can be found in the Corporate Governance report.